@detoxlife

 How to start the new year without burning your candle in both ends!

-5 – Warm salads with beans, rice or potatoes are another staple on the menu, a heavier dressing and maybe a hummus is a great addition to feeling full and adding healthy protein.
+Warm salads with beans, rice or potatoes are another staple on the menu, a heavier dressing and maybe a hummus or some roasted chickpeas is a great addition to feeling full and adding healthy protein.

-7 – It’s also better to inspire people and give them tips rather than to shame and blame, be kind and inventive rather than harsh and scolding.
-If anything 2020 has taught us, it’s that empathy and kindness is key to positive change!
+It’s also better to inspire people and give them tips rather than to shame and blame, be kind and inventive rather than harsh and scolding.

 All images are analogue from travels, culinary food memories to spice up 2021.
 Italy and Frances marketplaces and love for seasonal and localities, cooking on concrete in New York, smoothies in the jungle of Costa Rica. – Johanna Ljunggren